Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Phase-Field Fracture Model for Brittle Fracture

-where \(k_{\mathrm{n0}}\) and \(k_{\mathrm{s0}}\) are the penalty stiffness in normal and shear directions, respectively.
-The symbol \(\left\langle\bullet\right\rangle\) used in Equation (\ref{elasticTraction_n}) represents the Macaulay bracket.
-The Macaulay bracket indicates that compressive deformation or stress states do not initiate damage in the model.
+\end{linenomath} where \(k_{\mathrm{n0}}\) and \(k_{\mathrm{s0}}\) are penalty stiffnesses in the normal and shear directions.
+The Macaulay bracket \(\left\langle\bullet\right\rangle\) indicates that compressive deformation or stress states do not initiate damage in the model.
 A quadratic stress damage criterion is used for damage initiation.
 Damage is presumed to commence when the function involving nominal stress ratios attains a value of one